 Enjoy your food, value your food…

-Category: Climate Change, Community, Community Assessment, Community Engagement, Community Resilience, Community Resources, Emergency Preparedness, Empowering, Food, Food Security, Food Sovereignty, Gift Economy, Growing Food, No Waste Living, Permaculture, Resilience, Resilient Living and Choices, Sharing Economy, Simply Living, Social Justice, Sustainable Farming, Sustainable Living, Transition, Transition Initiatives
+Category: Community, Community Assessment, Community Engagement, Community Resilience, Community Resources, Emergency Preparedness, Empowering, Food, Food Security, Food Sovereignty, Gift Economy, Growing Food, No Waste Living, Permaculture, Resilience, Resilient Living and Choices, Sharing Economy, Simply Living, Social Justice, Sustainable Farming, Sustainable Living, Transition, Transition Initiatives